c6o/docs/content/references/intercept.md

 ### Reverse Tunnel

-When a teleport session is openned, the developers local machine creates a tunnel so it can receive traffic requests from the remote cluster without needing to change any firwarll or routing settings.
+When a teleport session is opened, the developer's local machine creates a tunnel so that it can receive traffic requests from the remote cluster without needing to change any firewall or routing settings.

 > [!PROTIP]
 > Ngrok is used under the hood which exposes a simple web dashboard to view and inspect incoming traffic at http://localhost:4040.